tsathoqqua/limadocs/docs/source/command/whoip.rst

  the ip name and number from which each player connected, and is only available to wizards.

+ The command also reports historical data of people who logged in from a given ip given as an argument, or alternatively a list of IPs that the player logged in from.

  whoip

  Lima Bean:  (Local Time is: Tue Sep 19 07:09:15 1995)